andrew/ultimate-awesome/README.md

 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
 - [awesome-hive](https://github.com/dharmeshkakadia/awesome-hive) - Everything about Apache Hive that is awesome .
-- [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [awesome-courses](https://github.com/EddieVillegas/awesome-courses) - Lista de cursos y tutoriales gratuitos.
 - [awesome-generation](https://github.com/FeiiYin/awesome-generation) - A collection of resources on generation.
-- [awesome](https://github.com/fibjs/awesome) - Useful resources for creating apps with fibjs.
 - [awesome-appscript](https://github.com/Flozad/awesome-appscript) - A collection of awesome Apps Script Functions, resources and shiny things.
+- [awesome-guix](https://github.com/franzos/awesome-guix) - Docs, Channels, example configs and more - Guix is Awesome.
 - [awesome-resources](https://github.com/Free-Code-Camp-Indy/awesome-resources) - Resources to complement the Free Code Camp curriculum.
 - [awesome-inclusive-user-research](https://github.com/Grunet/awesome-inclusive-user-research) - A collection of resources around the area of inclusive user research.
 Also check out
 - [awesome-yii2](https://github.com/hauntd/awesome-yii2) - A curated list of amazingly awesome Yii 2.0 extensions, libraries, resources and shiny things.